 Japan brands drop boyband agency after sex abuse scandal

-Automaker Nissan and beer giant Kirin said Tuesday that they were dissociating themselves from Japan's biggest boyband agency following revelations about sex abuse committed by its late founder for decades.
+McDonald's Japan, automaker Nissan and beer giant Kirin said Tuesday they were dissociating themselves from Japan's biggest boyband agency following revelations about decades of sex abuse by its late founder.

-With their dazzling smiles and suave looks, boyband members made famous by Johnny & Associates have long been a ubiquitous fixture in TV commercials and posters for numerous companies.
+With their dazzling smiles and suave looks, boyband members made famous by Johnny & Associates have long been ubiquitous in TV commercials and posters for numerous companies.

 Last week, the boyband empire admitted for the first time that founder Johnny Kitagawa had sexually assaulted young recruits over decades, before his death in 2019 aged 87.

+A McDonald's Japan spokesperson told AFP the firm plans "not to renew contracts" with the talent agency once they expire, adding "no form of human rights violations is tolerable".

-Calling the abuse a "grave human rights issue", a spokesperson for beer giant Kirin Holdings told AFP that it would not renew its contract with the firm.
+Similarly, calling the abuse a "grave human rights issue", a spokesperson for beer giant Kirin Holdings told AFP it would not update its contract with the firm.

-"Our ongoing contract with Johnny & Associates will end upon expiration, and we will not implement any new advertisements or promotion campaigns", the firm said.
+"Our ongoing contract with Johnny & Associates will end upon expiration, and we will not implement any new advertisements or promotion campaigns," the firm said.

 It added that steps announced by the agency to compensate victims were not detailed enough and too slow.